ohscar/rmalloc/doc/paper/allocator-types.rst

 checks for which objects are still in use by the application (*alive*).
 An object is is anything that uses heap memory: a number, a string, a collection, a class instance, and so on.
 There are several techniques for finding alive objects and categorizing objects depending on their lifetime in order to more efficiently find alive objects at next pass, which I will not cover in this paper.
-I recommend the book *Garbage Collection* by R. Jones and R. Lins if you are interested in finding out more.
+Refer to (R. Jones, R. Lins, 1987) for more infonmation.

 At any point in time, a garbage collector can move around the object if necessary, therefore any object access is done indirectly via a translation.
 User code does not keep a pointer to the block of memory that the object is located in,